PeterJDove/CloudPosDemo/README.md

 project, but serves only as a working demonstration of how to interface to the supplied **CloudPos** DLL.

+If running the entire package together, **CloudPosDemo** should be the "Start Up" project.

 ## Use at Own Risk